 In the case of visual variants, the following cases will be proposed as in-script variant

-Homoglyphs (i.e. visual score = 1): when any given pair of code points or code point sequences are visually identical as represented in a common use font (e.g., Arial, Times New Roman or Courier New) by internet applications, such as internet browsers.
+Homoglyphs (i.e. visual score = 1): when any given pair of code points or code point sequences are visually identical as represented in a common use font (e.g., Arial, Times New Roman or Courier New) by Internet applications, such as internet browsers.

 In the case of non-visual variants, the methodology is different depending on the type of suspected variance: